This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 2 teaspoons baking powder

 - 1/2 teaspoon ground cardamom

-- 1/2 teaspoon salt
+- 1/2 teaspoon fine sea salt

 - 1/4 cup chopped milk chocolate

 - In another bowl, combine flour, cocoa powder, baking powder, cardamom, and salt.
 Stir into wet ingredients until just incorporated.
 Fold in chopped chocolate.